shadowspawn/forest-arborist/notes.md

  * hg X == for --hg hg X ?
 * put clues into manifest for manual editing?
 * tidier if use '.' rather than '' for nested rootDirectory et al ?
+* tip to put .arm-root in ignore file?

 Terminology Inspirations
 * git